What Is Healthcare Law?

 Patient Privacy

 Medical boards in each state regulate medical professionals such as doctors and dentists.
-They investigate complaints and impose discipline in the form of suspension or permanent debarment.
-If you are a health care professional, you’ll need a license from your state before accepting patients and providing medical treatment.
+They investigate complaints and impose discipline, including suspension or permanent debarment.
+If you are a healthcare professional, you’ll need a license from your state before accepting patients and providing medical treatment.
 Any prior criminal convictions or malpractice claims can slow down the process.

 - Government investigations